JaKooLit/Fedora-Hyprland/README.md

 ### ⚠️ WARNING! nwg-look takes long time to install.
 - nwg-look is a utility to costumize your GTK theme.
 It's a LXAppearance like.
 Its a good tool though but this package is entirely optional

 ### ✨ Costumize the packages and COPR Repos
 - inside the install-scripts folder, you can edit 00-hypr-pkgs.sh, copr.sh, etc. Care though as the Hyprland Dots might not work properly
 - default GTK theme if agreed to be installed is Tokyo night GTK themes (dark and light) + Tokyo night SE icons + Bibata Cursor

+### 💫 SDDM and GTK Themes offered
+- If you opted to install SDDM theme, here's the [`LINK`](https://github.com/JaKooLit/simple-sddm)
+- If you opted to install GTK Themes, Icons and Cursor offered are Tokyo Nights. [`LINK`](https://github.com/JaKooLit/GTK-themes-icons) & Bibata Cursor Modern Ice

 ### 🔔 NOTICE TO NVIDIA OWNERS ###
 - by default it is installing the latest and newest nvidia drivers.
 If you have an older nvidia-gpu (GTX 800 series and older), check out nvidia-fedora website [`LINK`](https://rpmfusion.org/Howto/NVIDIA#Installing_the_drivers) and edit nvidia.sh in install-scripts folder to install proper gpu driver